 His body was arching, his face contorting in waves of impossible rapture.
 And he was telling Scott that he loved him, again and again and again…

-But presumably one would not buy a book like this were one not keen on that kind of thing.
-At times, I must admit, it is rather charming.
+Kingsley Amis (father of Martin) would have described this as “cock-crinkling.”
+But presumably one would not buy a book like Burning Ashes were one not keen on that kind of thing.
+And at times, I must admit, it is quite titillating.
 Reader, do not deny that you thrill to the idea of a fast bowler’s venting his sexual frustration like so:

 Nat almost pitied the poor batsmen who’d faced him over the past few weeks.
 Even his own players were reluctant to take him on in practice.
 His bowling had always been aggressive, but now he was positively lethal.
 He always kept to the letter of the game’s laws, but he knew he was pushing their spirit to the limit.